suryanair-ds/MangaVerse/README.md

 # 🎬 MangaVerse

 **MangaVerse** is an online manga reading platform built using **PHP, MySQL, HTML, CSS, and JavaScript**.
 It offers a smooth, interactive experience for manga lovers with features like email verification, favorites, and a user dashboard.
+You can update your fav Manga's according to your favourites.
+Do make according changes once updated.

 ## 🌟 Features
 - User registration & login (PHPMailer)